 - There are three different filters and stages.

-- It significantly reduces or removes most common contaminants.
+- It significantly reduces or removes the most common contaminants.

 - A simple replacement installation process.